Jenny-PL/unit_1_notes/OOP.testing.md

 - test for each attribute
 - test whether the methods do what they should
 - Our test files need to import all of the classes they depend on!
-- Also import packages if needed. (tests as likely not in the same folders as our class modules)
+- Also import packages if needed. (tests are likely not in the same folders as our class modules)

 ```